hashicorp/terraform-website/content/source/docs/plugin/framework/accessing-values.html.md

 * Computed attributes, whether optional or not, will never be null in the plan for Create, Read, Update, or Delete methods.
-* Computed attributes that are read-only (`Optional` is not `true`) will always be `Computed` in the plan for Create, Read, Update, or Delete methods.
+* Computed attributes that are read-only (`Optional` is not `true`) will always be unknown in the plan for Create, Read, Update, or Delete methods.
 They will always be null in the configuration for Create, Read, Update, and Delete methods.
 * Required attributes will never be null in a provider's Configure method.
 They may be unknown.